 Claims Made vs Occurrence Policy

-Having an occurrence policy means that a person is under protection from any kind of incident that occurs during the policy period.
+Having an occurrence policy means that a person is protected from any kind of incident during the policy period.
 This also means that you don’t have to have a current occurrence at the point of filing the suit.

 Let’s say you went to the insurance company and made a purchase of a policy that took effect in 2019.
 After some time, you decided that you didn’t want it anymore, and you let the policy lapse in 2021.
 Somewhere in the future, for example, in 2025, you decide to sue the company for an incident that happened back in 2020.
 Regardless of the type of coverage you have now, your claim will be covered because the incident happened during the policy period.

 Now let’s have another example.
 Anna is a businesswoman who runs her own company.
 Back in 2012, she bought an occurrence policy, but she changed her coverage in 2018.
 She wanted to change her insurance company because she had a better offer elsewhere.
 Anna receives a letter that she is being sued for something that happened in 2015.
 Luckily for Anna, she will be covered, even though she changed her insurance company.
 The reason for this is because the incident happened at a time when the occurrence policy was active.

 On the other hand, claims made policy works differently.
 For example, you will not have coverage when you use this type of coverage and report an incident that happened three years ago, but the policy is already canceled.

 This means that even if the incident occurred during the time when the policy was in force, the claim would be denied.
 A claims made policy can cover an incident only if it’s reported during a period of time specified in the policy.